-Discover techniques to interact with and manage your emotions, not only to calm anxieties, but also to drive your goals and interactions.
+Discover techniques to interact with and manage your emotions, not only to calm anxieties, but also to drive your goals and to power your interactions.

 Managing emotions in a healthy way begins with understanding what feelings are, how they function and just how they help you to function.